State of the construction labor shortage in 2021: what to do about it?

 Some companies are forced to hire less-skilled workers

 In an effort to keep up with demand, some construction companies are hiring less-skilled workers wherever possible.
-These are workers that wouldn’t qualify for their jobs if enough skilled laborers were present.
+These are workers who wouldn’t qualify for their jobs if enough skilled laborers were present.

 The impact of this is far-reaching.
 Workers who lack the ideal skill set often produce subpar work and are more likely to be injured on job sites.